pixee/codemodder-specs/cli.md

         - **“line”:** the codemod to which the parameter applies (optional — assumed “all” if not present)
         - **“name”:** the of the parameter (required)
         - **“value”:** the value of the parameter (required)
+- The `--max-workers` argument specifies the maximum number of workers to use for parallel codemod processing.
+For most codemodders "workers" will be threads.
+When this parameter is not explicitly provided codemodders should rely on the default behavior of the underlying threading/concurrency provider for their language.
+Most providers will use reasonable defaults that automatically scale to system resources.

 ## Console output